U+1F5DE Rolled-Up Newspaper

 This character is a Other Symbol and is commonly used, that is, in no specific script.
 The character is also known as news.

-The CLDR project labels this character “rolled-up newspaper” for use in screen reading software.
-It assigns additional tags, e.g. for search in emoji pickers: news, newspaper, paper, rolled, rolled-up newspaper.
+The CLDR project calls this character “rolled-up newspaper” for use in screen reading software.
+It assigns these additional labels, e.g. for search in emoji pickers: news, newspaper, paper, rolled, rolled-up.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with